johannesbrandenburger/typst-build-server/README.md

 In this example:

-- `your-project.zip` is the ZIP file containing your Typst project.
+- `example-project.zip` is the ZIP file containing your Typst project.
 - `main.typ` is the entry file for the project.
 - `compiled.pdf` is the name of the generated PDF.
 - `your_secret_key` is the secret key for authentication.